 The Skyline Trail is undoubtedly Mount Rainier National Park's most popular trail and the reason the Paradise area receives so many visitors every year.
 If there’s only time for one hike in Mount Rainier, make it the Skyline Trail, considering the extraordinary sites along the trail.
 This includes the Nisqually glacier, unparalleled views of Rainier and the surrounding mountains, and several waterfalls.

 I want to preface this by stating that this loop is the hardest hike I’ve completed to date.
-Skyline is strenuous for most moderate hikers.
+While Skyline is one of the best hikes in Mount Rainier National Park, it's also strenuous for most moderate hikers.
 There are long sections of steep inclines and extremely uneven and at times narrow paths.
 But if you’re up for it, it’s worth it.
 It might be one of the hardest hikes I’ve completed, but it’s also one of my favorites.

 From the large parking lot in Paradise, we started on the clockwise route, making our way to the glacier vista, with Rainier at our forefront the entire incline up.
 The true beauty is at panorama point, with sweeping views of Mount Rainier on one side and the Tatoosh Mountain Range with its array of jutting peaks on the other.
 On a clear day, you can glimpse Mount Adams, Mount St Helens, and Mt Hood behind the range.
 You’ll also pass Myrtle Falls on the way back.
 The spot is a stunning viewpoint of the 72 feet tall falls framed directly in line with the mountain, creating a gem of nature.

 Tip: Though you can start in either direction, I suggest the clockwise route.
 This way you have views of the mountain the entire way up!
 There is also a shortcut via the Golden Gate Trail on the way back that shaves over a mile off the hike.
 This was a lifesaver for me!

 Distance: 6.2 miles loop